Michel Gauthier

 Michel Gauthier (/fr/; February 18, 1950 – May 30, 2020) was a Canadian politician, who served as leader of the Bloc Québécois from 1996 to 1997.
-As the party was the Official Opposition in the Parliament of Canada, Gauthier was also the Leader of the Opposition during this time.
+As the party was the Official Opposition during the 35th Parliament of Canada, this made Gauthier the Leader of the Opposition during his tenure as party leader.
 He later recanted his sovereignist views when he joined the Conservative Party two years before his death.

 Early life

 Gauthier was born in Quebec City on February 18, 1950, and was raised in Chambord.
 His father, Joseph-Georges Tremblay, worked as a motor engine technician; his mother, Cécile (Archambault), was a housewife.
 Gauthier was a school teacher from 1970 to 1975, educational advisor from 1976 to 1979, then director of education services from 1979 to 1981 at the Roberval school board.

 He then served as president of the Tourism Corporation of Chambord in 1975 and in 1976 as president of Chambord Chamber of Commerce in 1977 and 1978.